Nifty Mar futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, slumped 6.25% to 22.61.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.81% to 24.75.

-RIL, Infosys and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Steel, RIL and Adani Ports were the top traded individual stock futures contracts in F&O segment of NSE.

 The March 2022 F&O contracts expire on 31 March 2022.